browserengineering/book/src/lab2-tests.md

 Testing `Browser`
 -----------------

-The Browser class defines a simple web browser, with methods to load and draw to the screen.
+The Browser class defines a simple web browser, with methods to load, draw to the screen, and scroll down.

 Testing `Browser.load`
 ----------------------